AlexK049/P2P-RFC-Sharing/README.md

 Peers will run until they receive an exit command or they are halted with a Keyboard Interrupt.

 Once the peer is running, a line with 'cmd>' on it will appear.
 Commands can be entered to interact with the system.
 The API is detailed in a section below.

+This was developed for a networking class at NC State.
+Developed and tested on version 3.11.0 of Python.

 ## API:
 ### list